hydrusnetwork/hydrus/docs/running_from_source.md

 Hydrus needs a whole bunch of libraries, so let's now set your python up.
 I **strongly** recommend you create a virtual environment.
 It is easy and doesn't mess up your system python.

+**You have to do this in the correct order!
+Do not switch things up.
+If you make a mistake, delete your venv folder and start over from the beginning.**

 To create a new venv environment:

 * Open a terminal at your hydrus extract folder.
+If `python3` doesn't work, use `python`.
-* `pip3 install virtualenv` (if you need it)
+* `python3 -m pip install virtualenv` (if you need it)
 * `python3 -m venv venv`
 * `source venv/bin/activate`
 * `python -m pip install --upgrade pip`
-* `pip3 install --upgrade wheel`
+* `python -m pip install --upgrade wheel`

+!!! info "venvs"
-That `source venv/bin/activate` line turns on your venv, which is an isolated copy of python that you can install modules to without worrying about breaking something system-wide.
-This line will be needed every time you run the `client.py`/`server.py` files.
-You should see your terminal note you are now in the venv.
+    That `source venv/bin/activate` line turns on your venv.
+You should see your terminal note you are now in it.
+A venv is an isolated environment of python that you can install modules to without worrying about breaking something system-wide. **Ideally, you do not want to install python modules to your system python.**

+    This activate line will be needed every time you alter your venv or run the `client.py`/`server.py` files.
 You can easily tuck this venv activation line into a launch script--check the easy setup files for examples.

     On Windows Powershell, the command is `.\venv\Scripts\activate`, but you may find the whole deal is done much easier in cmd than Powershell.
 When in Powershell, just type `cmd` to get an old fashioned command line.
 In cmd, the launch command is just `venv\scripts\activate.bat`, no leading period.

-After you have activated the venv, you can use pip to install everything you need to it from the requirements.txt in the install_dir:
+**After you have activated the venv**, you can use pip to install everything you need to it from the requirements.txt in the install_dir:

 ```
-pip install -r requirements.txt
+python -m pip install -r requirements.txt
 ```

 If you need different versions of libraries, check the cut-up requirements.txts the 'advanced' easy-setup uses in `install_dir/static/requirements/advanced`.
 Check and compare their contents to the main requirements.txt to see what is going on.

 ## Qt { id="qt" }

 Qt is the UI library.
 You can run PySide2, PySide6, PyQt5, or PyQt6.
 A wrapper library called `qtpy` allows this.
-The default is PySide6, but it is missing and any others are available, it will fall back to them.
+The default is PySide6, but if it is missing, qtpy will fall back to an available alternative.
 For PyQt5 or PyQt6, you need an extra Chart module, so go:

 ```
-pip3 install qtpy PyQtChart PyQt5
+python -m pip install qtpy PyQtChart PyQt5
 -or-
-pip3 install qtpy PyQt6-Charts PyQt6
+python -m pip install qtpy PyQt6-Charts PyQt6
 ```

 If you have multiple Qts installed, then select which one you want to use by setting the `QT_API` environment variable to 'pyside2', 'pyside6', 'pyqt5', or 'pyqt6'.
 Check _help->about_ to make sure it loaded the right one.